rihchi/rihchi.github.io/_posts/2021-08-16-intro-to-rich-devs.md

 <!-- ## Header -->

-![Screenshot 2024-08-16 at 12 14 09 AM](https://github.com/user-attachments/assets/25cf3f5b-03e8-4b5e-9c84-4b6ab5787667)

-<a href="https://jolly-cherry-f189.richieabenoja25.workers.dev">Link to minnow color combo generator</a>

-<b>Refresh the page to generate new images.</b>

-## Building the Minnow Color Generator
+## Why I’m Starting This Blog
-I’ve always enjoyed tech, but like many of us, I sometimes struggle to keep my momentum going when it comes to personal projects.
+For a while now, I’ve been looking for ways to stay committed to my personal growth in tech.
+Like many of us, I sometimes struggle to keep my momentum going when it comes to personal projects.
 After a long day of coding at work, it’s easy to let my own ideas fall by the wayside.
 I realized I needed something to keep me engaged—a project that not only challenges me but also allows me to blend my interests.
-That’s how the minnow color generator came to be.

-## Why I’m Starting This Blog
-Before diving into the technical details, I want to share why I’ve decided to start this blog.
-For a while now, I’ve been looking for ways to stay committed to my personal growth in tech.
-I’ve found that sharing my progress publicly helps keep me motivated.
+This blog is my way of documenting that journey.
+Sharing my progress publicly helps keep me motivated.
 It adds a level of accountability and gives me a reason to push through those moments when I might otherwise put things off.

-This blog is my way of documenting that journey.
-I hope it will be a place where I can not only share what I’m working on but also connect with others who might be on a similar path, whether you’re interested in tech, bait making, or just looking for some inspiration to keep going with your own projects.
+I hope this blog will be a place where I can not only share what I’m working on but also connect with others who might be on a similar path, whether you’re interested in tech, bait making, or just looking for some inspiration to keep going with your own projects.

 Give my baitmaking/fishing instagram <a href="https://www.instagram.com/richjigs/">RichJigs</a> a look if you're curious!

+## Building the Minnow Color Generator
+![Screenshot 2024-08-16 at 12 14 09 AM](https://github.com/user-attachments/assets/25cf3f5b-03e8-4b5e-9c84-4b6ab5787667)

+<a href="https://jolly-cherry-f189.richieabenoja25.workers.dev">Link to minnow color combo generator</a>

+<b>Refresh the page to generate new images.</b>

 ## The Minnow Color Generator Inspiration